-Here, I start with a simple and relatively inexpensive remodeling idea for Spanish chimneys.
+I start with a simple and relatively inexpensive remodeling idea for Spanish chimneys.
 In this image above, the original chimney was painted brick.
 We applied 3 coats of exterior plaster, and then capped it with two new clay chimney pots.

-Spanish Chimneys: Simple Improvement Ideas
+Spanish Chimneys: Simple Ideas for Improvement

 BEFORE Photo: For this small historic Spanish-style home renovation in Santa Barbara, CA I proposed a terra cotta clay chimney pot to top off an already classic plaster chimney.
 The historic chimney was built with brick, and then plastered over with exterior stucco.